jolene-lim/onemapsgapi/readme.md

 ### Introduction
 The OneMapSGAPI package provides useful wrappers for the [OneMapSG API](https://docs.onemap.sg/#introduction) client.
 It allows users to easily query spatial data from the API in a tidy format and provides additional functionalities to allow easy data manipulation.

-The OneMapSg API package is now **available on CRAN-R**!
+The OneMapSg API package is now **available on CRAN-R**! :tada: :confetti_ball:
-To download the package, run the code:
+To download the release version, run:
 ```{r}
 install.packages("onemapsgapi")
 ```